 Unlike some cities, Petaluma isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Petaluma are a mix of both white- and blue-collar jobs.
-Overall, Petaluma is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Petaluma who work in office and administrative support (13.29%), sales jobs (11.26%), and management occupations (11.12%).
+Overall, Petaluma is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Petaluma who work in management occupations (12.16%), sales jobs (11.21%), and office and administrative support (10.17%).

 Also of interest is that Petaluma has more people living here who work in computers and math than 95% of the places in the US.

-Petaluma is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Petaluma is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Petaluma is a very ethnically-diverse city.
 The people who call Petaluma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petaluma residents report their race to be White, followed by Asian.
 Petaluma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.94% of the city’s residents.
-Important ancestries of people in Petaluma include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 21.06% of the city’s residents.
+Important ancestries of people in Petaluma include German, Irish, Italian, English, and French.